cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 type OpaquePacket = object
 ```

-In order to enable new channel types (e.g. ORDERED_ALLOW_TIMEOUT), the protocol introduces standardized packet receipts that will serve as sentinel values for the receiving chain to explicitly write to its store the outcome of a `recvPacket`.
+The protocol introduces standardized packet receipts that will serve as sentinel values for the receiving chain to explicitly write to its store the outcome of a `recvPacket`.

 ```typescript
 enum PacketReceipt {